In this article, we will explain how to put on your first webinar. For Video Guidesnew, please see below.

 Changing Active Content Blocks

-You can change active Content Blocks by clicking the Play button in the center of each block.
+You can change active Content Blocks by clicking the Play button in the centre of each block.
 This is usually done in

 and drop Content Blocks to reorder them, as needed.

 The Chat Box opened by clicking the Chat icon in the main toolbar at the top right

 of the window and located on the right side of the screen, is the main form of

 Incoming comments and questions will come into this window in real-time and can

 be responded to either by typing your answer or verbally by the Presenters, as you